-Church employees often wear many hats and juggle countless responsibilities.
-Creating church staff job descriptions is one way to help keep employees focused on the most important tasks that support global ministry goals and objectives.
+Church staff often wear many hats and juggle countless responsibilities.
+Creating church employee job descriptions is one way to help keep them focused on the most important tasks that support global ministry goals and objectives.

-A written job description is a document that lays out in detail the purpose of the position, reporting relationship and responsibilities.
+A job description document should describe the purpose of the position, reporting relationship and job responsibilities.

-The following job description example lays out key responsibilities for an employee responsible for the volunteer management role.
+The following sample church job description, describes key responsibilities for an employee who manages the volunteer office.

 Common job description mistakes:

-- Not observing what employees do on a day-to-day basis as compared to what is written in the job description.
+- Supervisors not observing what employees do on a day-to-day basis as compared to what is written in the job description.

-- Not tying job description to departmental goals and ultimately church goals.
+- Leadership not tying the employee’s job description to departmental goals and ultimately church goals.

-- Not holding employees accountable for annual goals.
+- Leadership not holding employees accountable for completion of annual goals.